Thegolfingocto/KD_wo_CE/README.md

 * Make yourself a snack (optional) while you wait for terminals A and B to complete (not optional).
 * Launch experiments for the remaining model pairs, rinse and repeat until complete.

-The above procedre will ensure that only managable sections of the total experiment pool will be run at once.
+The above procedure will ensure that only managable sections of the total experiment pool will be run at once.
 You can of course modify this workflow (or set up a bash script) to leverage however many GPUs you have available to you.
 The experiment caching system allows for incremental passes while safely storing away all the results for future visualization.

 ## Feature Analysis
 If you wish to compute and plot the geometric summaries of a model's latent features, uncomment the call to `TPlotClassificationEfficiency()` on line 197 of `main.py`. **WARNING**: computing such metrics can require significant disk space and computational resources depending on the dataset.
 The compute cost of running the analysis is highly dependent on the *dataset* for CNNs, and less so for ViTs.
 It requires around 32gb RAM and 16gb VRAM for small datasets (e.g., CIFAR10/100), whereas 96gb RAM and 24gb VRAM are recommended for larger datasets (e.g., TinyImagenet).

-The analysis computes the geometric quantities discussed in the paper.
-All features and numeric data will be saved to the disk in the corresponding experiment's cache folder.
-It is easy to run out of disk space when analyzing many different models, so you may need to periodically delete some of the features.
+The analysis computes the geometric quantities discussed in the paper. *All features and numeric data will be saved to the disk in the corresponding experiment's cache folder.* It is easy to run out of disk space when analyzing many different models, so you may need to periodically delete some of the features.

 ## Plotting Results
 Various plotting scripts are provided in `Plotfigs.py`.
 However, they will be largely useless until all the configs in the `ExperimentConfigs/MainExperiments` folder have been run.
 Basic training curves (losses and accuracies vs. epochs) can be easily displayed for any individual experiment by pointing `main.py` to the corresponding config.